-- 1.1.
+- 1. General - 1.1.
 Maximum Distances and speeds must not be exceeded. - 1.2.
 The speeds may be reduced by the Technical Delegate and the President of Jury in the case of adverse weather or ground conditions. - 1.3.
 The Marathon Course must consist of two Sections (A and B or Controlled Warm-Up and B) and a Cool Down in all classes and levels. - 1.4.
-The total distance in Section B should be approximately one (1) km per obstacle and preferably not less than 700 m between two consecutive obstacles.
-The total distance in Section B must include the distances through the obstacles. - 1.5.
+The total distance in Section B should be approximately one (1) km per Obstacle and preferably not less than 700 m between two consecutive Obstacles.
+The total distance in Section B must include the distances through the Obstacles. - 1.5.
 The distances between the end of one Section and the start of the next must not be included in the total length and time of the course. - 1.6.
-As an alternative option to the Section A there can be used a Controlled Warm-Up with a maximum time allowed of 30 minutes in a designated warm-up arena with minimum 5000 square metres, properly stewarded, with a judge in attendance. - 1.7.
-Before the Start of Section B, a marathon-type obstacle for preparation purposes, made of any material and situated on a separated area, must be provided.
-Each Athlete may use that Obstacle for 2 minutes maximum.
+As an alternative option to the Section A there can be used a Controlled Warm-Up with a maximum Time Allowed of 30 minutes in a designated warm-up arena with minimum 5000 square metres, properly stewarded, with a judge in attendance. - 1.7.
+Before the Start of Section B, a Marathon-type warm-up Obstacle made of any material and situated in a separated area, must be provided.
+Each Athlete may use the Warm-Up Obstacle for a maximum time of 2 minutes.
+Grooms must be on the Carriage during the Warm-Up Obstacle, failure to comply will incur a Yellow Warning Card.
+Grooms may dismount when the turnout is standing still.